OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 ..
     Sect<16.7.3>

-DynamicData objects can be created by the application and populated with data so that they can be used as data samples which are written to a DynamicDataWriter (section :ref:`xtypes--creating-and-using-a-dynamicdatawriter`).
+DynamicData objects can be created by the application and populated with data so that they can be used as data samples which are written to a DynamicDataWriter (:ref:`xtypes--creating-and-using-a-dynamicdatawriter-or-dynamicdatareader`).

 To create a DynamicData object, use the DynamicDataFactory API defined by the XTypes spec: